Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 3

 The generation of Vishnu’s Kumbha/Pot of Amrita, Rabi Behera, Exotic Indian Art

 ‘The legend of samudra manthan [the Churning of the Milky Ocean] tells of a battle between the Devas (benevolent deities) and Asuras (malevolent demigods) for amrita, the nectar drink of immortality.
 During samudra manthan, amrita was produced and placed in a Kumbha (pot/water jar).
 To prevent the asuras from seizing the amrita, a divine carrier flew away with the pot.
 In one of the most popular versions added to the original legend later, the carrier of the kumbha is the divine physician Dhanavantari, who stops at four places where the Kumbh Mela is celebrated.
-In other later addition to the legend, the carrier is Garuda [the Eagle], Indra [the Bull] or Mohini who spills the amrita at four places.
+In other later additions to the legend, the carrier is Garuda [the Eagle], Indra [the Bull] or Mohini who spills the amrita at four places.
 [1]

 ‘While several ancient texts, including the various Puranas, mention the samudra manthan legend, none of them mentions spilling of the amrita at four places.
 Neither do these texts mention the Kumbh Mela.
 Therefore, multiple scholars, including R. B. Bhattacharya, D. P. Dubey and Kama Maclean believe that the samudra manthan legend has been applied to the Kumbh Mela relatively recently, in order to show scriptural authority for it.…